Our Favourite Food & Drink

 Temple Harris

-Situated in the old Outdoor Centre by the pier in Leverburgh, HOP offers a small coffee shop and retail area where you can buy Amanda Saurin’s amazing, locally produced A.S.
+At the Apothecary, by the pier in Leverburgh, you can buy and drink speciality coffee and teas as well as visit Amanda Saurin’s georgeous shop, selling amazing, locally produced A.S.
 Apothecary products.

 Croft 36